mercuridi/Coursework-W13-LMNH/README.md

 Each pipeline also has a `deploy.sh` script to ease deployment of new versions to the cloud repository.
 The user credentials it uses rely on secrets stored on the local machine.

+## Future improvements
+- API to RDS load script needs optimisations - check database directly for existence instead of downloading the table on each change
+- Dashboard could be improved on UX/UI